lostvikx/fintech-pg/README.md

-# fintech-pg
+# Python Data Science | PGDM Finance

-A repo for to showcase what I learned in my college.
+I learned a lot of stuff in the data science and analytics during my first year my Post Graduation in FinTech.